A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology

-As a side remark, note that the equations admit several specializations, each of which had important reverberations in contemporary mathematics. \begin{itemize} \item If $\phi = c_2 = 0$ these are the Bogomolny equations for a magnetic monopole $(A,c_1)$ on a three-manifold $X^3$. \item If $X^3 = \Sigma \times \mathbb{R}_y$, $c_1 = c_2 = 0$, and $(A,\phi)$ are independent of $y$, the equations reduce to Hitchin's equations for a Higgs bundle over $\Sigma$ \cite{Hitchin1987}.
-Note that solutions to the $y$-invariant equations provide natural stationary boundary conditions at non-compact ends. \item If $X^3 = \Sigma \times \mathbb{R}_y$, $A = c_2 =0$, and $\phi$ is independent of $\Sigma$, they reduce to Nahm's equations \cite{Nahm1983}.
-These will be described in more detail in the upcoming \autoref{sec:background-Nahm-equations}. \end{itemize}
+As a side remark, note that the equations admit several specializations, each of which had important reverberations in contemporary mathematics. \begin{itemize}\itemsep=0pt \item If $\phi = c_2 = 0$, these are the Bogomolny equations for a magnetic monopole $(A,c_1)$ on a~three-manifold $X^3$. \item If $X^3 = \Sigma \times \mathbb{R}_y$, $c_1 = c_2 = 0$, and $(A,\phi)$ are independent of $y$, the equations reduce to Hitchin's equations for a Higgs bundle over $\Sigma$~\cite{Hitchin1987}.
+Note that solutions to the $y$-invariant equations provide natural stationary boundary conditions at non-compact ends. \item If $X^3 = \Sigma \times \mathbb{R}_y$, $A = c_2 =0$, and $\phi$ is independent of $\Sigma$, they reduce to Nahm's equations~\cite{Nahm1983}.
+These will be described in more detail in the upcoming Section~\ref{sec:background-Nahm-equations}. \end{itemize}

-Since the extended Bogomolny equations can be obtained by a dimensional reduction of the $\theta=\pi/2$ version of the Kapustin-Witten equations (cf. \autoref{sec:background-dimensional-reduction}), it is clear that there should also be a one-parameter family of EBEs, defined by dimensional reduction for any value of $\theta \in [0,\pi]$.
-The result is known as $\theta$-twisted extended Bogomolny equations (TEBE) \cite{Dimakis2022}. \begin{definition}[Twisted Extended Bogomolny Equations]
+Since the extended Bogomolny equations can be obtained by a dimensional reduction of the~${\theta=\pi/2}$ version of the Kapustin--Witten equations (cf.\ Section~\ref{sec:background-dimensional-reduction}), it is clear that there should also be a one-parameter family of EBEs, defined by dimensional reduction for any value of~${\theta \in [0,\pi]}$.
+The result is known as $\theta$-twisted extended Bogomolny equations (TEBE)~\cite{Dimakis2022}. \begin{Definition}[twisted extended Bogomolny equations]